MCP Integration

 2 - Tool Context from LLM

-We call the LLM, providing the NL Query and the discovered schema returned above.
-Note the schema includes:
+We call the LLM, providing the NL Query and the discovery returned above.
+The LLM returns the tool context

 3 - Invoke MCP Server